ilcgmbh/gulp-nwabap-ui5uploader/README.md

 ###### `user`
 Type: `String`

 Defines the user which is used for access to the SAP NetWeaver ABAP server.
-It is not recommended to store the user in the Grunt file.
+It is not recommended to store the user in the Gulp file.
 It should be passed as argument.

 ###### `pwd`
 Type: `String`

 Defines the users password for access to the SAP NetWeaver ABAP server.
-It is not recommended to store the password in the Grunt file.
+It is not recommended to store the password in the Gulp file.
 It should be passed as argument.
 Do also not store the password as not masked value in a CI server environment.
 Use plugins to create masked variables (for instance the `Mask Passwords Plugin` for Jenkins).

 ##### `ui5`